Fighting for Victims Injured by Defective Products Across Dayton, Ohio

 Have you or a loved one been injured by a dangerous or defective product in Ohio?
 At Attorney Michael Wright, our experienced Ohio product liability lawyers are committed to holding negligent manufacturers, distributors, and retailers accountable for the harm caused by their unsafe products.
 From household appliances to automotive parts and pharmaceuticals, defective products can lead to life-altering injuries and substantial property damage.

 Every year, thousands of consumers sustain serious injuries from defective products or damage and destruction of property.
-Our legal team in Dayton has successfully represented hundreds of clients in product liability lawsuits and has the experience and resources needed to stand up to major corporations and insurance companies.
+As a leading Ohio defective product lawyer, our legal team in Dayton has successfully represented hundreds of clients in product liability lawsuits and has the experience and resources needed to stand up to major corporations and insurance companies.
 Whether you’re dealing with a recalled item, a malfunctioning consumer product, or a dangerous drug, our firm is here to help you pursue full compensation for your injuries, medical bills, lost wages, and pain and suffering.

 Product liability refers to the legal responsibility manufacturers and sellers have when a defective product causes injury or damage.
 These defects typically fall into three main categories: